 We’d Like You to Join Us.
-We are looking for volunteers for two separate days, one for the pavement removal and another day, possibly June 12, for the garden planting.
-We will be scheduling the Depave day as soon as the stay-at-home order is lifted.
+We are looking for volunteers for two separate days, one for the pavement removal Sat.
+June 19 and another day, probably Sat.
+July 3, for the garden planting.
 Because of the risks associated with the work and COVID restrictions, all volunteers must preregister and sign a waiver on the day.
 Please do not just show up on the day without preregistering.
 Sorry, due to COVID we do not encourage spectators.

 We will let you know as the dates firm up.
-There are many factors at play, including COVID, but we must have this done by June 30 as a condition of our Ontario Trillium Foundation (OTF) funding.
+Due the May 20 announcement, we are now looking at June 19th for the Depave date, and July 3 for the garden day.
 But we would like to have a roster of willing and able volunteers ready to go!
 We understand if you find that due to a date change you cannot participate, just let us know.